Cairns Weather a tropical paradise,

 Northern beaches are also lined with monitored stinger nets to keep out the jellyfish and make waters safer for swimmers.

-Take care the risk of marine stingers is low on the Great Barrier Reef, but it is better to be over-cautious, as a result, stinger suits are available for free on most tourist boats.
+Taking care of marine stingers’ risk is low on the Great Barrier Reef, but it is better to be over-cautious.
+As a result, stinger suits are available for free on most tourist boats.

 Ultraviolet (UV) Index